Symmetry transformation group arising from the Laplace-Runge-Lenz vector: Concluding remarks

-All of the methods and results in the present work can be extended, firstly, to general central force dynamics.
-In particular, a generalization of the conserved LRL vector is known to exist for motion under any central force \cite{Fra,Muk,Per,Yos,Ben-Yaa,Anc.Mea.Pas} in $n>1$ dimensions.
-The physically relevant part of this vector is its direction in the plane of motion, which will give rise to an associated infinitesimal symmetry through Noether's theorem and hence generate a corresponding transformation group of dynamical symmetries.
-A sequel paper \cite{Anc.Mah.2025a} will study this group as well as the group containing the generalized LRL symmetry transformations.
+The methods and results in the present work can be extended, firstly, to general central force dynamics.
+In particular, a generalization of the conserved LRL vector is known to exist for any central force \cite{Fra,Muk,Per,Yos,Ben-Yaa,Anc.Mea.Pas} in $n>1$ dimensions.
+The physically relevant part of this vector is its direction in the plane of motion, which will give rise to an associated infinitesimal symmetry and thereby generate a transformation group of dynamical symmetries.
+A sequel paper \cite{Anc.Mah.2026a} will study this group as well as the group containing the generalized LRL symmetry transformations and the temporal symmetry transformations associated to the additional integral of motion \cite{Anc.Mea.Pas} which explicitly involves $t$.

 A further extension can be contemplated to special relativity (see e.g.\ \Ref{Fra}).
 More interestingly, as shown recently in \Ref{Anc.Faz}, an analog of the LRL vector exists for particle orbits in Schwarzschild spacetime, where these orbits can be viewed as motion under a relativistic, gravitational central force \cite{MTW-book}.
-Finding the transformation group of dynamical symmetries that is generated by this analog is an interesting question which will be pursued in future work \cite{Anc.Mah.2025b}.
+Finding the transformation group of dynamical symmetries that is generated by this analog is an interesting question which will be pursued in future work \cite{Anc.Mah.2026b}.